Python-Cardano/pycardano/docs/source/guides/plutus.rst

 Step 2

-Install the python package ``eopsin-lang``.
+Install the python package ``opshin``.
 We can then build the contract.

 .. code:: bash

     $ python3.8 -m venv venv
     $ source venv/bin/activate
-    $ pip install eopsin-lang
+    $ pip install opshin
-    $ eopsin build gift.py
+    $ opshin build gift.py

 This is it!
 You will now find all relevant artifacts for proceeding in the folder ``gift/``.